antoineMoPa/moon-dev-tools/README.md

 On mac you will need to drag applications from the Applications folder to your menu bar.

-## Origin of name
+## Origin of the names

-This is a project started during lunch time, so an AI tool named it noon-review which was a terrible name, so I updated to moon review which sounds close and is more fun, later adding the friendly moon emoji.
-That could also be a reference to reviewing at night after a long hacking day.
+Moonreview started as a lunch-time project named `noon-review` by an AI tool.
+That was a terrible name, so it became Moonreview: close enough to the original, more fun, and fitting for reviewing after a long hacking day.
+Moontasks and Moonshell joined it later, and `moon-dev-tools` became the home for the whole collection.